ImanRHT/ImanRHT/README.md

 Currently, I serve as a Research Engineer in the Edge AI Laboratory at SUT in the Department of Electrical Engineering under the supervision of Prof. Hamed Shah-Mansouri.
 I have been working on three main research idea, which are as follows:

 - Multi-Agent Deep Reinforcement Learning for Cooperative Task Offloading in Partially Observable Mobile Edge Computing Environment
-- **Programming Languages:** Python, R, Bash, C++
+- Federated Deep Reinforcement Learning for Continuous Improving Intradependente Task Offloading in Mobile Edge Computing Network
-- **Machine Learning:** TensorFlow, PyTorch, Scikit-learn
+- Meta-Reinforcement Learning for Optimized Task Scheduling in Heterogeneous Edge Computing Systems